ipfs/js-ipfs/examples/circuit-relaying/README.md

 Daemon is ready
 ```

-Look out for an address similar to `/ip4/127.0.0.1/tcp/4003/ws/ipfs/Qm...` note it down somewhere, and lets move on to the next step.
+Look out for an address similar to `/ip4/127.0.0.1/tcp/4003/ws/ipfs/Qm...`.
+Note it down somewhere, and let's move on to the next step.

 ### 2. Configure and run the bundled example

-Now that we have ipfs installed and initialized, lets set up the included example.
+Now that we have ipfs installed and initialized, let's set up the included example.
 This is a standard npm package, so the usual `npm install` should get us going.
-Lets `cd` into the `examples/circuit-relaying` directory and run:
+Let's `cd` into the `examples/circuit-relaying` directory and run:

 ```
 npm install
 ```

-After it finishes, we should be able to run the project with `npm start` and get a similar output to the bellow one:
+After it finishes, we should be able to run the project with `npm start` and get output similar to:

 ```
 npm run start
 Server running at http://localhost:1234
 ```

 The bundled example is a simple chat app that uses another cool ipfs feature - [pubsub](https://github.com/libp2p/specs/tree/master/pubsub).
-Lets open up a browser and paste the above url into the address bar.
+Let's open up a browser and paste the above url into the address bar.
 We should see something similar to the following image:

 ![](./img/img1.png)